oleggromov/oleggromov.com/content/notes/2018-03-typescript-initiation-guide/index.md

 First I called it just `Object` but then there's a collision with [a built-in type](https://blog.mariusschulz.com/2017/02/24/typescript-2-2-the-object-type#object-vs-object-vs).
 There's also a lowercase `object` and `{}`, each with its own slightly different meaning, but none of them let me compile the source without errors.
 I'm not sure if having an *interface* for an object of any shape is a good way to achieve strictness so if you happen to know a better approach, please comment on this article.

-It's also worth mentioning that TypeScript can *infer* a returned type of a function by simply analyzing its local varabiles, but it's better to [set the type explicitly](https://www.typescriptlang.org/docs/handbook/functions.html#function-types) from the very beginning so we you can keep your thoughts clean and the code concise.
+It's also worth mentioning that TypeScript can *infer* a returned type of a function by simply analyzing its local variables, but it's better to [set the type explicitly](https://www.typescriptlang.org/docs/handbook/functions.html#function-types) from the very beginning so you can keep your thoughts clean and the code concise.

 ## Using Type Assertion

 Most likely, your common use cases for the TypeScript code interacting with external libraries and/or interfaces will be covered with either [built-in type definitions file `lib.d.ts`](https://basarat.gitbooks.io/typescript/docs/types/lib.d.ts.html) or [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped), a community-created type definition library for the most popular JS libraries.

-In same cases, though, it won't be enough.
+In some cases, though, it won't be enough.
 For example, the current definition of a global interface `Window` is apparently lacking the `MutationObserver` notion.
-So I had to go for the folowing construction:
+So I had to go for the following construction:

 ```typescript
 this.mutationObserver = new (<any>window).MutationObserver(this.checkDiff)